 Are there any other positive words or statements that you would advise using to boost customer satisfaction?

-If so, please leave them, as well as any other thoughts you may have on this article, in the comments section below.
+If so, please leave them, as well as any other thoughts you may have on this article, in an email to Call Centre Helper.

 Click here for our 31 Quick-Fire Tips: How to Improve Customer Satisfaction